 Additionally, these treats aren’t at all greasy so you can put a few in your pocket without worrying about treat residue.

 Only Natural Pet MaxMeat

-These treats are a jerky-style treat that can easily be broken into smaller bits with your hands, or cut up with a knife to get more bang for your buck.
+These treats are jerky-style treats that can easily be broken into smaller bits with your hands or cut up with a knife to get more bang for your buck.

-This is another food that can be fed as a complete diet, so again, it’s got a healthy ingredient list for your Golden Retriever to enjoy as treats.
+This is another food that can be fed as a complete diet, so again, it’s got a healthy ingredient list for your Golden Retriever to enjoy as a treat.

 With three different flavors, chicken, beef, and lamb and whitefish, you have options to see what your pup likes best.

 These treats are made with only a single ingredient – beef liver.

 Not only do dogs love this stuff, but it’s also healthy and packed with nutrition for your pup.